shirou/logrusmqtt/README.rst

         Insecure   bool
    }

-Only Topic and Hostname is required.
-Other is optional.
+Only Topic and Hostname are required.
+Others are optional.